 The city of Albany has a thriving arts scene, from The Palace to Capital Repertory Theater, from Alive at Five to the Albany Symphony, as well as the incredible art found on the Empire State Plaza and inside the concourse below.
 In recent studies, Albany ranks #9 in Top Metro Areas based on Musical Acts per 10,000 and Rochester and Albany both rank among top music scenes in country in Metro Music Index.
+But two local businessmen are opposed to the new music venue.

 We have the music, we have the population who go see live music in the Albany area (and beyond) but one thing we do not have is a music venue for acts to graduate to from the smaller clubs and bars, such as Valentine’s and Red Square.
 We had Revolution Hall, but that venue closed because Brown’s management felt it was better empty than having occasional shows.
 Musicians and music fans need a venue of comparable size and there has been a gap since the venue closed in 2010.